bartificer/programming-by-stealth/docs/pbs64.md

     3. A message
     4. A Send Button

-    When the user submits the form it should let them know the form doesn’t actually do anything.
+    When the user submits the form, it should let them know the form doesn’t actually do anything.

 When you’re finished, your entire recipe page, including these two new forms, should be well behaved, readable, and usable at all breakpoints.